Sector 36: Plot

 After returning to duty, Ram Charan takes Chote Lal into custody, and he confesses that Prem had made Chumki disappear.
 His senior officer, Rastogi, now under pressure that Ram is near to the truth, bribes Ram's junior officer, Shravan Kumar Pathak, to hand over Chote Lal to assassins.
 When Ram Charan finds that Chote Lal is missing, he thrashes Pathak because his carelessness resulted in the disappearance of an important witness.
 He is calmed down by his senior officer.
 With the testimony provided by the auto-driver, Ram arrests Prem Singh and interrogates him.
 To his shock, Prem reveals everything-how he kidnaps kids, rapes them, and chops them off after killing them.
 He also reveals that he cannibalises some of the meat and does organ trafficking, and sends the money to his family.
-He goes on to admit to raping Chumki, killing her, and dismembering her because she refused his advances.
+He admits to raping Chumki, killing her, and dismembering her because she refused his advances.
 This leaves Ram Charan and his senior in shock.
 They ask Prem about Bassi's involvement, but he refuses to answer.
-Ram Charan beats him and asks why he kidnapped, raped, and murdered all those children?
-Prem is worried about missing a TV game show and continues to answer their questions, thinking that if he answers the questions quickly, they will let him go so he can watch the TV show.
+Ram Charan beats him and asks why he kidnapped, raped, and murdered those children.
 He says the poor children are of no use to society and their lives don't matter.
 Ram Charan arrests him, and finally, the truth is uncovered.
-It is reported that 25 minors were kidnapped, brutally assaulted, and killed in the residence of Bassi.
+It is reported that 24 minors were kidnapped, brutally assaulted, and killed in the residence of Bassi.
 This leads to Bassi being arrested.
 As more children's bodies are found, the public becomes outraged, and extra guards are brought in to prevent them from getting to Prem to kill him.
 Bassi responds to the allegations by blaming the crimes on Prem.
 As a result, Bassi is acquitted, but Ram decides to expose the truth about Bassi as well.

 Ram Charan visits Prem in jail and tells him that the money he sent to his family actually never reached them.
 He then tells him that Bassi has blamed all the crimes on Prem.
 Shocked and outraged, Prem confesses to Bassi's involvement.
-Ram Charan then visits Prem's village and finds a CD that Prem had couriered to his wife with the title 'Sada Bahar Tarane'.
+Ram Charan then visits Prem's village and finds a CD that Prem had couriered to his wife titled 'Sada Bahar Tarane'.
 He plays it on his laptop and sees the MMS tapes of Bassi.
 The sounds are of a child crying and a man's guttural sound.
-Ram appears horrified and sickened by what he sees.
-He leaves to return to Deli and is picked up by the same assassins who murdered Chote Lal.
-He is brutally killed.
-The CD is destroyed, and the killers toss the CD case out the window, where it lands on the side of the road.
+Ram is horrified and sickened by what he sees.
+He leaves to return to Delhi and is picked up by the same assassins who murdered Chote Lal.
+They brutally kill him and destroy the CD.